 - Your customer may be waiting until you engage a lawyer, as this is common in the United Kingdom;

 It is customary to send a final demand letter prior to handing your claim to us for recovery.
 This should contain the following information:

 - Details about the claim;

 - A payment period between 7 and 21 days;

 - Consequences in the event the customer does not pay within this time period.

 You Are at an Advantage with a Debt Recovery Lawyer

-We will always provide you with straightforward advice concerning the likelihood of success of your debt recovery matter.
-Putting your interests first is important to us.
+At Bierens, we are a debt collection agency, specializing in UK debt recovery, that always puts your needs first.
+We will always provide you with straightforward advice concerning the likelihood of the success of your debt recovery matter.
 So we invariably consider what would be your best option.
 That is the reason our core values are integrity and justice.

 Our commercial debt recovery approach is customised to each unique case, and we provide you with tailor-made advice.